 This simple recipe uses the trimmings from your turkey and a dash of umami-rich soy sauce to enhance the stock, forming a gravy that's intensely savory, with a texture that coats your turkey and mashed potatoes but doesn't feel heavy or starchy.
+Need a way to keep it hot?
+Read about our favorite ways to keep gravy warm without hogging a burner.

 - Soy sauce enhances the meatiness of turkey, giving the gravy an umami flavor boost.